Katell Berthelot

-Katell Berthelot (born in Paris, 13 February 1972) is a French historian of religion, specializing in ancient Judaism and comparative study of Abrahamic religions.
+Katell Berthelot (/fr/; born in Paris, 13 February 1972) is a French historian of religion, specializing in ancient Judaism and comparative study of Abrahamic religions.
 She is a director of research at the National Center for Scientific Research (CNRS) and is attached to the Paul-Albert February Center at the Maison Méditerranéenne des Sciences de l'homme (MMSH) in Aix-en-Provence.
 She won the Irène Joliot-Curie Prize in 2008 in the Young Female Scientist category.